TonySimonovsky/AIConversationFlow/README.md

 # AI Conversation Flow Library
-Current Version: 0.01.
-The very first draft version, for presentation purposes.
+Current Version: 0.0.2.
+A very early version, for presentation purposes.
 Use at your own risk.

 This library provides a framework for managing conversation flows with LLM's, that are composable, controllable and easily testable.